 The only person who does not require vitamin supplementation is a person who:

 • Eats only wild, fresh, whole, organic, local, NON-GMO food grown in virgin mineral- and nutrient-rich soils and is not transported across vast distances and stored for months before being eaten.

-• Works and Lives only outside, breathes only fresh unpolluted air, drinks only pure, clean water, sleeps nine hours a night consistently, moves their bodies every single day (30min-1hr of intense cardiovascular movement), and are free from chronic stressors and exposure to environmental toxins.
+• Works and lives only outside, breathe only fresh unpolluted air, drinks only pure, clean water, sleeps nine hours a night consistently, works out ever single day and are free from chronic stressors and exposure to environmental toxins.

 DID I DESCRIBE YOU?

-Good question.
+You don't want to ever replace your food with supplements.
+You simply want to use supplements as a complement to a healthy and nutritious diet.
 Most people do not have an understanding of the role that vitamins and minerals play in our bodies.
-It’s not a widespread Western practice and takes a great about of time investment to learn more.
 That’s why we’re here to simplify it for you.

 A USDA survey shows that 37 percent of Americans do not get enough Vitamin C, 70 percent not enough Vitamin E, and almost 75 percent not enough zinc, and 40 percent not enough Iron.
 Why?
 We are told and influenced to trust the information given to us at local stores and on the Internet without needing to search much farther, right?
 That’s just it!
 We don’t have to go far, reach far, and read far, to supposedly get the information we need.
 Successive generations of fast pace food growing and manufacturing deprived our soil, foods, and ourselves of vital nutrients.

 Food no longer has the nutrient level requirement that you as a human need for optimal health.